by Amy Scholten, MPH

-Common side effects of smallpox vaccine include:
+Common side effects of the smallpox vaccine include:

 More serious, but less common side effects include:

 Who Should Not Get Vaccinated?

 Talk to your doctor to find out if the vaccine is safe for you.

 What Happens in the Event of an Outbreak?

-If an outbreak happens, the US has a large supply of the smallpox vaccine to vaccinate the entire population.
+If an outbreak happens, the US has a large supply of the smallpox vaccine.
+People would get the vaccine.